215-967-9070

 Building a Custody Agreement & Parenting Plan With Your Co-Parent

 A strong parenting plan gives your child structure, reduces conflict, and helps prevent future misunderstandings.
-In Philadelphia custody cases, a child custody lawyer can help you negotiate clear, workable terms that support your child’s best interests and protect your parental rights.

 A strong custody agreement should clearly address: